Sequoyah's Cabin: Description

-Sequoyah's Cabin is located east of Akin on the east side of State Highway 101 at a point where it makes a northward jog.
+Sequoyah's Cabin is located east of Akins on the east side of State Highway 101 at a point where it makes a northward jog.
 The cabin itself is a single-story log structure with a gabled roof, on 10 acre of land that has a park-like setting.
 The cabin is now sheltered from the elements by a brick structure built in the 1930s.
 There is a bronze statue of Sequoyah outside.
 The house is maintained as a historic house museum and is furnished to appear as it might have when Sequoyah lived there.
 There are relics and documents associated with his life.

 History

-Sequoyah was born sometime in the 1760s to a Cherokee mother and a white or half-breed father, on the ancestral lands of the Cherokee in the southeastern United States.
+Sequoyah was born about 1770 to a Cherokee mother and a white or half-white father, on the ancestral lands of the Cherokee in the southeastern United States.
 Unschooled except in tribal ways and customs, he came to understand the value of writing, especially in dealing with adjacent British settlers.
 In 1809 he began to work on a writing system for the Cherokee language.
 The result of his work, the Cherokee syllabary, continues to be used today.
 In the 1820s he moved west, to instruct western Cherokees in the writing system.
 It is during this period that this cabin was built, in 1829.

 The cabin was acquired by the Oklahoma Historical Society in 1936.
 The shelter over the building was built by the Works Progress Administration in 1936, and is surrounded by a 10 acre park.

 The cabin and surrounding park, now owned by the Cherokee Nation, was declared a National Historic Landmark in 1965.
 And, as for all other already-designated National Historic Landmarks, it was automatically listed on the new National Register of Historic Places on October 15, 1966.

 In 2016, the Cherokee Nation purchased the cabin and its property for $100,000.